Buntingsdale Hall: Structure

 The house is dated "1721" on the lead downpipe straps.
 It was extended and altered by Samuel Pountney Smith of Shrewsbury in 1857.
-It is a three-storey red brick building with red sandstone ashlar dressings, featuring some fluted pilasters and a Corinthian stone doorcase consisting of pilasters, each supporting a section of entablature.
+It is a three-storey red brick building with red sandstone ashlar dressings, featuring some fluted pilasters and a Corinthian stone doorcase consisting of pilasters, each supporting a section of an entablature.
 The rainwater heads are emblazoned with the Mackworth arms and crest, and an acanthus ornament at the junction of pipes and cornice, and straps have the initials "BM" and the date "1721".

 The north wing is dated to 1857, with identical east and west fronts, when the staircase was moved and the full-height entrance hall was created.
-The entrance hallway has black and white stone flooring and bolection-moulded panelling up to first floor level with cornice.
-The first-floor gallery above with turned balusters is raised to centre, and the central first-floor doorway is made up of fluted pilasters and an open triangular pediment.
+The entrance hallway has black and white stone flooring and bolection-moulded panelling up to first floor level with a cornice.
+The first-floor gallery above with turned balusters is raised to the centre, and the central first-floor doorway is made up of fluted pilasters and an open triangular pediment.
 It features a stone fireplace with cable-fluted Ionic columns.
-The dining room features a rich cornice with vine trail and egg and dart enrichment that was added in 1857, when the fireplace was removed.
+The dining room features a rich cornice with vine trail and egg and dart enrichment that was added in 1857 when the fireplace was removed.
 The ballroom also features the same style as the dining room, with rich plaster panelling.

 A garden was initially laid out with the house, covering an area of 16 hectares.
 The River Tern passes to the north of Buntingsdale Hall, with the main garden retaining wall west of the house, and an apsidal bow overlooking the pond.
 The grounds were altered several times during the 18th and 19th centuries and walled gardens, a kitchen garden (to the north), grassland (east), large fishpond and boathouse (west), and woodland (to the south) were added.
 By the end of the 19th century, a new entrance from the north and a lodge had been added.